-While the LiFePO4 battery isn’t the best for wearable devices like watches (thanks to a lower energy density compared to other lithium-ion batteries), it turns out to be the best by far for things like solar energy systems, RVs, golf carts, bass boats, electric motorcycles and similar applications.
+The LiFePO4 battery isn’t great for wearable devices like watches.
+Because they have a lower energy density compared to other lithium-ion batteries.
+That said, for things like solar energy systems, RVs, golf carts, bass boats, and electric motorcycles, it’s the best by far.
 Why?

 Well, for one, the cycle life of a LiFePO4 battery is over 4x that of other lithium ion batteries.

 It’s also the safest lithium battery type on the market, safer than lithiom ion and other battery types.

 Here’s why LiFePO4 batteries are better than not just lithium ion, but other battery types in general:

 Safe, Stable Chemistry

 Lithium battery safety is important.
 The newsworthy “exploding” lithium-ion laptop batteries have made that clear.
 One of the most important advantages LiFePO4 has over other battery types is safety.
 LiFePO4 is the safest lithium battery type.
 It’s the safest of any type, actually.

-LifePO4 batteries have the safest lithium chemistry.
-That’s because lithium iron phosphate has better thermal and structural stability.
+Overall, LifePO4 batteries have the safest lithium chemistry.
+Why?
+Because lithium iron phosphate has better thermal and structural stability.
 This is something lead acid and most other battery types don’t have at the level LiFePO4 does.
 LiFePO4 is incombustible.
 It can withstand high temperatures without decomposing.
 It’s not prone to thermal runaway, and will keep cool at room temperature.